 It seems to be a good season for the Orchid Dupe Wasp this year.
 It’s not unusual to see a few of these wasps around the warmer months of the year but judging by the number of enquiries we have had of late, the orchid dupe wasp is in bigger numbers this year.
-But no need to panic this wasp is not as sinisterly as what it appears.
+But no need to panic this wasp is not as sinisterly as it appears.

-The Orchid Dupe Wasp gets its unfortunate name from an evolutionary trick of nature where a particular group of orchids produce flowers which look and smell like female wasps.
+The Orchid Dupe Wasp gets its unfortunate name from an evolutionary trick of nature where a particular group of orchids produce flowers that look and smell like female wasps.
 The male wasp mistakenly attempts to mate with the flower, pollinating it in the process.

 The presence of Orchid Dupe Wasps may or may not indicate a lawn grub issue but it certainly doesn’t instigate any need for fear of the wasp itself.